-Physical medicine and rehabilitation (PM&R) is a term that is used to describe a type of therapy that aims at restoring physical function for people who have certain types of ailments.
+Physical medicine and rehabilitation (PM&R) is a term that is used to describe a Medical Specialty that aims at restoring physical function for people who have certain types of ailments.
 Physical medicine and addiction treatment can actually go hand in hand, even though the two things may not seem so related.
 Here is a look at how the two things can be related.

 Individuals with addiction often have physical ailments.

 Even though an individual may have a substance abuse problem, it is not uncommon for people to initially start taking a substance because of a physical problem.
 For example, someone with a back problem that causes chronic pain may start taking opiate medications and become addicted.